-In almost a decade in New York, he exhibited here, in Italy, and in Latin America, in commercial and institutional spaces, also participating in Biennials, and invited to residencies, as LMMC’s Artists Summer Institute–by the Lower Manhattan Cultural Council, and the Arts Residency by the Brooklyn Art Space in 2016.
-(See CV for complete information).
+In almost a decade in New York, he exhibited here, in Italy, and in Latin-America, in commercial and institutional spaces, also participating in Biennials, and invited to residencies, as LMMC’s Artists Summer Institute–by the Lower Manhattan Cultural Council, and the Arts Residency by the Brooklyn Art Space in 2016.
+(See biography for complete information).

 His use of color is a characteristic of his artwork.
 Flat colors, and some translucencies alternate in different periods.
 The variety of colors and hues persist in whatever topic he addresses.
 Geometry is a synthesis, is a communication tool, and Carlos Torres-Machado includes it in other paintings of his, dealing with landscape, or with lyrical abstraction.

 The mural concept developed in relation to the value of art and stocks nowadays is a distinctive approach.
 That series’ title is Data Center.
 Some of these are monumental, and they relate to the collectors and the stock market, interweaving the rich experiences.
 This personal presentation is nowhere to be seen, it is an exclusive idea, and it also has expanded to include reliefs in some areas treated volumetrically.

 He is aware and concerned about his fellow Latin-American colleagues who, living in their countries, don’t have the exposure to the high demands artists have while living in New York.
 Carlos considers that this exposure teaches a lot and develops sageness.
 For that reason, he founded ArteLatAm accompanied by with other artists from Latin-America.